A domain decomposition strategy for natural imposition of mixed boundary conditions in port-Hamiltonian systems: Galerkin discretization of port-Hamiltonian systems

-The discretization of problem \ref{eq:co-energy-system} is detailed in \cite{joly2003}, where its primal-dual structure is highlighted.
-Therein however the point of view of Hilbert complexes is not considered and this mathematical structure is important for port-Hamiltonian system.
-In this section we will formulate the mixed problem and consider a finite element that respects the Hilbert complex structure.
-Furthermore, we detail the different numerical treatment of input and output variables. \\
+The discretization of problem \eqref{eq:co-energy-system} is detailed in \cite{joly2003}, where its primal-dual structure is highlighted.
+Therein however the point of view of Hilbert complexes is not considered and this mathematical structure is important for port-Hamiltonian systems. \revone{We will here consider a finite element formulation that respects the Hilbert complex structure.
+Furthermore, we detail the different numerical treatment of input and output variables in the case of mixed boundary conditions.
+In a classical monolithic discretization, one input variable enters the system via integration by parts and for this reason is called natural.
+The second input variable has to be enforced in a strong way and it is typically called essential.}

 The weak formulation can now be obtained by applying the test function $\bm{v}=\{\bm{v}_\alpha,\bm{v}_\beta\}$ and integrating over $\Omega$ to end up with